VanishingVitamin/tdc_shiny_app/README.md

 ### Publishing the app

-The app is publicly hosted on a platform called [Posit Connect](https://docs.posit.co/connect/user/) (ran by the same company that develops RStudio and the `tidyverse` packages).
+The app is publicly hosted on a cloud platform called [Posit Connect](https://docs.posit.co/connect/user/).
 The following section outlines an automated method for publishing updated to the app.
 If this fails, feel free to reach out to Joe (jzemmels@usgs.gov), who can publish the app using other means.